AaryanSharma/drola/README.md

 ﻿# Drola
-A Drone Monitering System using LORA
+A Drone Monitoring System using LoRa

-We introduce a seperate Hardware unit for drones which can easily mount on any kind of commercial or non-commercial drones.
-DroLa End node consists of a GPS module, microcontroller, LoRa module and a seperate battery.
+We introduce a separate hardware unit for drones which can easily mount on any kind of commercial or non-commercial drones.
+Drola End Node consists of a GPS module, microcontroller, LoRa module and a separate battery.

 ### Setting up Drola End Node
-Setup the units according to the shematics given in the `LoRa_End_Node`.
+Setup the units according to the schematics given in the `LoRa_End_Node`.
 End node microcontroller should contain the given firmware.
 Communication channel and addresses of Lora modules should be according to the given firmware.

 ### Setting up Drola Web
 1) Clone the repository at the Base station.